turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 $ touch phone_book.rb
 ```

-On that file, we are going to load all the files inside our '/lib' folder.
+On that file, we are going to load all the files inside our 'lib' folder.
 Put
 the following code in your file.

 ```ruby